AmielleE/SENG438-A3-Team9/seng438-a3-team9.md

 # 6 Pros and Cons of coverage tools used and Metrics you report

-  In this lab we used EclEmma, the Eclipse code coverage plugin, to measure how much of the code was exercised by our JUnit tests.
+  In this lab, we used EclEmma, the Eclipse code coverage plugin, to measure how much of the code was exercised by our JUnit tests.
 The main metrics reported were instruction (statement) coverage, branch coverage, and method coverage.
 These metrics helped identify which parts of the Range and DataUtilities classes were not being executed during testing.
 One of the main advantages of using EclEmma is that it integrates directly with Eclipse and is easy to run alongside JUnit tests.
 The tool also highlights covered and uncovered lines in green and red, which makes it straightforward to identify missing test paths visually.
 This makes it useful for quickly locating sections of code that require additional testing.

   However, coverage tools also have several limitations.
 Coverage metrics only indicate whether code was executed, not whether the behavior was correct.
 It is possible to achieve high coverage while still having weak assertions or missing logical validations in tests.
 Additionally, the version of EclEmma used in our setup did not support condition coverage, which meant we had to rely on method coverage instead.
 Another limitation is that tools like EclEmma do not detect infeasible paths or logical issues within the code.